rakimreid/Portsmouth-Virginia-Arrests-Analysis/README.md

-# Portsmouth, Virginia Arrests
+# Portsmouth, Virginia Arrests Exploratory Data Analysis

 ![image](https://user-images.githubusercontent.com/23224784/229182437-4060b05c-c1b0-4c0e-910e-cb4cc06f321c.png)

-# Business Question: Crime is on the rise in the United States and Portsmouth, Virginia, is crime as bad as media and pundits claim?
+# Business Question:

+Crime is on the rise in the United States and Portsmouth, Virginia, is crime as bad as media and pundits claim?

 # The Data